thebearjew/blog-posts/2015-11-16-make-your-jekyll-blog-awesome-with-git-submodules.md

 This is acceptable for most people because *who is the hell is going to look at the source code to your website*?!

-### Why you should care
+### Why it's awesome

-**Best Practice**: With all things, following good practice, enforcing standards, and adapting to new specifications are fundamental to being a developer.
-So sticking with those standards whether or not you’re getting paid, makes you a better overall programmer.
-You wouldn't write a library and an application in the same repository, so why do it with a blog?
+**Modularization**: Having modular code part of programming "best-practices".
+The first introduction most starting developers have in the old

-**Simplicity**: Additionally, when writing a post, story, or book, it helps to have a clear working space: be it a notebook or a computer.
-Interspersing your writing and developing on a personal blog makes for a messy workflow.
-Normally draftinging, editing, and revising is done long before writing is published, lets follow the same workflow with our blogs.
+> Don't put all of your code in one function dammit!

-**Modularization**: If you’ve ever used Node.js you’ll know how awesome modules can make your life - heck any well-written library in any language makes developing a breeze.
+If you’ve ever used Node.js you’ll know how awesome modules can make your life - heck any well-written library in any language makes developing a breeze.
 Why not take the same approach to your writing?
 Keeping your writing separate from your HTML/CSS allows you to “hot swap” the theme or structure of your Jekyll site any any time and doesn’t require checking out old commits to copy-paste old posts.

 ###  The Git submodule
 Besides branches, commit histories, checkouts, and rebases - Git  allows for **repositories inside other repositories** called [Submodules](http://www.git-scm.com/book/en/v2/Git-Tools-Submodules).

 A submodule can be added to any repository with Git’s `submodule` command.
 When a submodule is added, git will clone the repository in your current repository and create a `.gitmodules` file to reference the submodule going forward.